Chris has a Master's degree in engineering and uses his knowledge to write about a variety of topics from an analytical perspective.

 Cat Population Growth

 As you can see, the pattern can get quite complex and after only 8 iterations (representing 4 years), there are a total of 634 cats.
-Now we can prepare an equation to calculation the population at an moment in time (at least up until the cats start passing away).
-Below is the general form of an exponential equation that represent an idealized population growth situation:
+Now we can prepare an equation to calculate the population at any moment in time (at least up until the cats start passing away).
+Below is the general form of an exponential equation that represents an idealized population growth situation:

 Where N represents the total population, No is the initial population, r represents the growth rate, and t represents the time (intervals).

 Using 634 for N, 2 for No, and 8 for t, we can quickly compute the growth rate which is 0.7199.

 Now we have everything we need to answer my two questions.
 For the first question, I want to know how long it would take to reach 1000 cats.
 Let's use the equation above to solve for time t, when N = 1000 cats, No = 2 cats, and r = 0.7199.
 Therefore, t is computed to be 8.63 six-month time intervals, or roughly 4.32 years.
 Since cats reproduce in six-month intervals, we'll say that at 4.5 years the population will exceed 1000 cats.

 For the second question I wanted to know how many cats there would be after 10 years (20 six-month intervals) of growth.
 Let's use the equation above to solve for time N, when t = 20, No = 2 cats, and r = 0.7199.
 Therefore, N is computed to be an amazing 3,580,980 cats!
 This enough cats to fill almost 263 standard forty-foot shipping containers!

 Next to arithmetic, geometry is probably one of the most practical applications for mathematics that you will ever learn.
 Geometry has all kinds of uses in construction, engineering, and surveying as well as design and manufacturing.
 Today, we can apply some simple geometry concepts to cats as well.
 Below is a picture of Circle Cat.